 Via the Member State, EFSA receives the dossier.
 If the dossier is valid, EFSA will evaluate it, and provide an opinion on the safety of that substance taking account of its intended use

 The Commission will as risk manager use the published opinion as basis for deciding on its authorisation.

-Further information on authorised substances can be found in the applicable legislation and is also summarised in the online database of FCMs.
+Further information can be found in the applicable legislation.

 Before 2002 the Scientific Committee on Food evaluated scientific and technical questions concerning consumer health and food safety associated with the consumption of food products and in particular questions relating to toxicology and hygiene in the entire food production chain, nutrition, and applications of agrifood technologies, as well as those relating to materials coming into contact with foodstuffs, such as packaging.
 Please refer to 'Reports' and 'Outcome of Decisions' of the Scientific Committee on Food.